-The Company's goal is to become a leading foreign silver mining company in China.
-Minco Silver has established strong ties with Chinese governmental bureaus and also with Chinese mining enterprises.
+The Company's goal is to become a leading mid-tier silver producer.
+Minco Silver has established strong ties with Chinese governmental bureaus and also with Chinese mining community.
 The Company's senior management has in-depth experience with the intricacies of Chinese mining laws, and permitting and licensing procedures.
-The Company's goal is to build a portfolio of high-quality properties in China, as well as maintaining strategic relationships with premier mining enterprises in China.
+The Company's goal is to build a portfolio of high-quality properties.